 This is probably the most complicated business tax deduction.
 The laws keep changing and limits and restrictions on accelerated depreciation change each year.
-Now, as a result of the PATH Act of 2015, the amounts for Section 179 deductions and bonus depreciation have somewhat stabilized.
+The limits for Section 179 deductions and bonus depreciation have increased.
 That means you and your tax professional can do some tax planning.
 But you'll need the help of someone who is familiar with the details of depreciation; it's tricky, believe me.

 8. Donations to Charity

 Corporations can deduct donations to charities.
 For all other business types, charitable donations are deductible through your personal tax return.